 Revenue

-Revenue, Income, Profit — in the world of eCommerce, there are several types to determine the financial success of a business.
-What does the term Revenue mean?
+Revenue, Income, Profit – in retail, there are several types of financial metric to determine the success of a business.

-What is Revenue?
+What Is Revenue?

-Revenue represents the total income a company earns primarily through the sale of goods, products, or services.
-It is essential to distinguish between revenue and profit, as they are not the same.
-Public companies are required to report their income through quarterly and annual earnings reports, providing transparency to investors and stakeholders.
 In private companies, revenue can still be found in financial statements, such as income sheets and cash flow statements, offering a glimpse into the financial health and performance of the business.

-How to Calculate the Revenue?
+How To Calculate the Revenue

 Revenue is calculated based on the nature of the business.
 For product sales, you multiply the average price per item by the total number of items sold.
 This formula is expressed as: